ozgraslan/ozgraslan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Msc.
-Computer Engineering student at Middle East Technical University, experienced in reinforcement learning, graph neural networks,  and causality.
-Interested in object detection, image processing, and robotics.
+Ph.D.
+Computer Science student at Universite de Montreal and student researcher at Quebec Ai Institute (Mila), experienced in reinforcement learning, graph neural networks, robotics and causality.

+My research interests are generalized policies and causal modeling for robotics.
+In my master's, I worked on reinforcement learning, causal error detection, and correction for assembly tasks.
+In my bachelor's, I worked on object and gaze detection algorithms and their application to human-robot interaction (HRI) tasks.